 MDPI: York University Libraries is a participating institution in MDPI's Institutional Open Access Program (IOAP).
 Consequently, York authors receive a 10% discount on the APCs for any paper published in an MDPI journal.
 Note that only one discount through an IOAP scheme is permitted per paper, and the discount cannot be combined with other available discounts (e.g., discount vouchers, or society membership discounts).

-PLOS Community Action Program: York University is a participant in the Canadian Research Knowledge Network-Public Library of Science (PLOS) publishing agreement and a member of PLOS’ Community Action Publishing (CAP) program, a new collective action publishing model which allows researchers at the institution to publish fee-free in PLOS Medicine and PLOS Biology.
+PLOS Community Action Program: York University is a participant in the Canadian Research Knowledge Network-Public Library of Science (PLOS) publishing agreement and a member of PLOS’ Community Action Publishing (CAP) program, a new collective action publishing model which allows researchers at the institution to publish an unlimited number of articles fee-free in all 12 PLOS journals.
 This model shifts publishing costs from authors to research institutions based on prior publishing history as affiliated with corresponding and contributing authors.
 The group collectively contributes to the shared cost recovery target and any surplus revenue collected by PLOS is redistributed to members.
+The current end date for this agreement is December 31st, 2024.

 SAGE: By virtue of the CRKN-SAGE Premier Open Access agreement, all York authors can now publish articles in SAGE Choice journals under an open access license with no associated Article Processing Charge (APC).
 CRKN members participating in the CRKN-SAGE license are also eligible to receive a 40% discount on the Article Processing Charge (APC) on Gold Open Access journals.
 SAGE Open Access Portal (SOAP) is a centralized portal that automates SAGE’s open access publication process.
 To learn more about the manuscript submission process with SAGE, you can consult this CRKN website.